-- (a) In situations other than emergencies, the scheduled employees are entitled to 24 hours' notice of any change in their respective work schedules.
-This does not apply to an employee being required to work past the end of a scheduled shift, nor does it apply to an employee voluntarily reporting for work on a callout. - (b) If an employee is going to be absent from work the employee must notify their direct report or the Casino Shift Manager/Security Manager at least 90 minutes prior to their scheduled start time and for opening shifts, no later than 9:30 a.m.
-In the event that an employee is going to be late, she will give as much advance notice as possible.
-It is the Employer's responsibility to ensure that there is a person available to receive employee calls. - (c) Employees whose schedules are changed without the advance notice specified, cannot be disciplined if they advise the Employer that they cannot comply with the changed starting and finishing times for the first shift of the new schedule. - (d) In situations where an employee has not been provided with notice of change in their work schedule, and the employee reports for work as scheduled before the change, the employee will be paid two hours pay if the employee is not required to work, and if the employee is required to work the employee will be paid for the hours worked with a minimum of four hours pay.
+(a) In situations other than emergencies, the scheduled employees are entitled to 24 hours' notice of any change in their respective work schedules.
+This does not apply to an employee being required to work past the end of a scheduled shift, nor does it apply to an employee voluntarily reporting for work on a callout.

+(b) If an employee is going to be absent from work the employee must notify their direct report or the Casino Shift Manager/Security Manager at least 90 minutes prior to their scheduled start time.
+In the event they are unable to reach their direct report, the employee is required to leave a detailed message with the Casino Shift Manager/Security Manager.
+In the event that an employee is going to be late, he/she will give as much advance notice as possible.

+(c) Employees whose schedules are changed without the advance notice specified, cannot be disciplined if they advise the Employer that they cannot comply with the changed starting and finishing times for the first shift of the new schedule.

+(d) In situations where an employee has not been provided with notice of change in their work schedule, and the employee reports for work as scheduled before the change, the employee will be paid two hours pay if the employee is not required to work, and if the employee is required to work the employee will be paid for the hours worked with a minimum of four hours pay.